Samuel Tucker (naval officer): Military career

 In the War of 1812, Tucker returned to active service, commanding a schooner which protected the coast of Maine from British privateers.
 In 1813, he captured the British privateer Crown in a short, sharp engagement.

 Personal life

 Changing his residence to Massachusetts, Tucker settled down once again to a life of farming.
 In 1823, he was awarded a small pension, retroactive to 1818.

-In 1768 Tucker married Mary Gatchell, daughter of Ann and Samuel Gatchell, a Congregationalist Church Deacon from Marblehead.
+In 1768, Tucker married Mary Gatchell, daughter of Ann and Samuel Gatchell, a Congregationalist Church Deacon from Marblehead.
 The Tuckers were married for 63 years until her death.
 When the Tuckers were living in Boston they "attended the Episcopal Church, of which [his wife] was a communicant.
 Often in his family would he repeat parts and passages of what he called the beautiful Church Liturgy.
 His views were serious, and he always spoke with reverence of religion."

-Samuel Tucker died at the age of 86 in Bremen, Maine.
+Samuel Tucker died on 10 March 1833, aged 86, in Bremen, Maine.